iip-ecosphere/platform/platform/documentation/devel/apps.md

 ## Ways to implement an oktoflow application

 There are three ways to create an own application.
 These summaries are currently a rough sketch.
 More details and links to tutorials will follow.
+There is a further document on hints and background to [debugging](debugApps.md)

 ### Using the management UI: